enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 	1. As @fortelabs said: Your job is to convince your future self that your old notes are worth rereading.
 So copy-paste and highlights aren't gonna cut off.
 Make a quick summary of every important article/book you saved.
 	2. There's nothing as discouraging as taking a glance at your past notes and wondering what the fuck you were thinking.
 This is the fastest way to never look at your notes.
 That's why you have to make a quick summary of every snippet you take.
 Convince your future self your notes are worth rereading.
 2. Collect what resonates at a deeper level: The more notes, links, highlights you have on a subject, the more your mind works to find the hide gems.
 So only take the insights that makes your heart pound.
 How about the others? you can always comeback to them within a few clicks!
 3. Intermediate packages: If you consistently publish content everyone ignores,  you'll give up.
 Instead,  publish small intermediate parts of your projects to test how your ideas resonate with your audience.
-After a while you get a lot of intermediate packages you can fuse into a full ar
+After a while you get a lot of approved-intermediate packages that you can fuse into a full-legnth article/video.
 4.
 Only take what:
 *It doesn't matter how motivated you are.
 If you consistently publish content everyone ignores... eventually you'll give up.
 No one can sustain content creation without having some true wins.*